hirlon/Fiona_BlueStampPortfolio/index.md

 # 4-axis Robotic Arm
 With the help of servos at each joint, the robotic arm is extremely flexible.
-You can control the arm via a smartphone or a 2 joystick controller.
+You can control the arm via a smartphone.

 ```HTML
 ```